prisma/nuxt-prisma/README.md

 })
 ```

-3. Activate the module prompts for setting up Prisma ORM by running the following command depending on your package manager:
+3. Activate the module prompts for setting up Prisma ORM:

 ```bash
 # Using npm